PhysDepth: Plug-and-Play Physical Refinement for Monocular Depth Estimation in Challenging Environments: PhysDepth: Motivation Method

+The red channel's superior performance attributes to a two-fold physical advantage: \textbf{1)} Rayleigh Scattering: light is scattered by the atmospheric medium itself, even in clear air.
+This law states that the shorter-wavelength blue and green channels are scattered more than the red channel, degrading their signal integrity over distance. \textbf{2)} Signal-to-Noise Ratio (SNR): This fundamental scattering advantage is compounded by the realities of challenging-condition illumination.
+Artificial lighting (e.g., brake lights, streetlights) is mainly red/yellow.
+As a result, the sensor's red channel receives a stronger and cleaner signal, while the blue and green channels are more likely to capture sensor noise.
+Furthermore, combining multiple channels can introduce additional noise \cite{hong2024you}, leading to inaccurate MDE results.
+Thus, we use \textbf{red channel images} for PhysDepth.

-To take full advantage of red channel images, we propose Light Attenuation module (Figure \ref{fig:network} - a), which aims to enable DispNet and pose estimation network to \textit{explicitly} and \textit{comprehensively} learn the relationships between red channel values and depth values.
-As discussed in Section \ref{sec:red-MDE}, the design is based on Rayleigh scattering theory, which states that the amount of light scattering is inversely proportional to the wavelength.
-As shown in Equation \ref{eq:Rayleigh scattering}, $ I_s $ is the intensity of scattered light, and $ \lambda $ is the wavelength.
-Red light has the largest $ \lambda $ value, leading to the smallest $ I_s $.
-Thus, the inputs of Light Attenuation module are red channel images, which only contain red channel values.
+To take full advantage of red channel images, we propose PPM (Figure \ref{fig:network} - a), which aims to enable backbone (e.g., ViT-B/32) and pose estimation network to \textit{explicitly} and \textit{comprehensively} learn the relationships between red channel values and depth values.

-To implement Light Attenuation module, we employ the U-Net architecture \cite{ronneberger2015u} to extract image features and establish the correlation between red channel values and depth values (Figure \ref{fig:network} - a).
-To enhance the robustness of our depth estimation process, we concatenate the outputs from the U-Net decoder with the output of the DispNet Decoder along the channel direction (Figure \ref{fig:network} - b2).
-Note that the difference in output dimensions between U-Net and DispNet decoders requires a down-sampling layer for compatibility.
+To implement PPM, we employ a modern hierarchical backbone, ConvNeXt \cite{liu2022convnet}, to extract image features and establish the correlation between red channel values and depth values (Figure \ref{fig:network} - a).
+To enhance the robustness of the Base MDE Model, we inject the physical features from the PPM at multiple scales.
+The intermediate feature maps from the ConvNeXt encoder stages (Stage 2, Stage 3, Stage 4) are fused with the feature maps of the Base MDE Decoder at corresponding resolutions via channel-wise concatenation.

-The output of Light Attenuation module is the predicted depth map from red channel image.
+The output of PPM is the predicted depth map from red channel image.
 It also serves as part of the inputs of RCA loss (See Section \ref{sec:rca loss}).
-Simultaneously, the predicted depth map from the DispNet decoder serves as the other part of RCA loss input.
-To match the dimensions of the predicted depth map, the last layer of Light Attenuation module's output requires an up-sampling layer.
-One noteworthy difference between Light Attenuation module and the original U-Net is that, while they both output the same dimension for depth estimation, Light Attenuation module, in addition, outputs additional two channels for estimating $ \mu $ and $ \lambda $ for RCA loss in Equation \ref{eq:rca loss r and c}.
+Simultaneously, the predicted depth map from the decoder serves as the other part of RCA loss input.
+To match the dimensions of the predicted depth map, the last layer of PPM's output requires an up-sampling layer.
+One noteworthy difference between our PPM and a standard ConvNeXt encoder is that, while they both output the same dimension for depth estimation, PPM, in addition, outputs additional two channels for estimating $ \mu $ and $ \lambda $ for RCA loss in Equation \ref{eq:rca loss r and c}.